Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 </menu>

-As you can see, menus define a property to indicate the title or the name of our menu option android:title and it also specifies an android:icon icon.
+As you can see, the menus define a property to indicate the title or name of our menu option android:title and also specify an icon android:icon.

 Define a header

-And we also define the app:headerLayout property, which is optional and allows us to indicate another layout with the content of our header; Here, as it is another layout, we can design what we want, although it is generally styled by something simple, such as an image of the person's avatar and an identifier for it, its name, generally; In our case, we will use the following XML:
+And we also define the app:headerLayout property, which is optional and allows us to indicate another layout with the content of our header; here, being another layout, we can design whatever we want, although it is usually styled for something simple, like an image of the person's avatar and an identifier for it, their name, generally; in our case, we will use the following XML:

 <?xml version="1.0" encoding="utf-8"?>